-The disposition of burials falls first under the general prohibition on disturbing or removing human remains under California Health and Safety Code Section 7050.5.
-More specifically, remains suspected to be Native American are treated under CEQA at CCR Section 15064.5; PRC Section 5097.98 illustrates the process to be followed if remains are discovered.
+The disposition of burials falls first under the general prohibition on disturbing or removing human remains under California Health and Safety Code 7050.5.
+More specifically, remains suspected to be Native American are treated under CEQA at California Code of Regulations 15064.5.
+PRC 5097.98 illustrates the process to be followed if remains are discovered.
 If human remains are discovered during excavation activities, the following procedures shall be observed.